lusy/motivationFF/opensym2016/slides.md

 * "you can climb on church towers and look at the city from above, which is pretty cool :)"
 * "it's technically challenging despite the fact that I've abandoned the idea that it could be an alternative to the last mile of the German Telekom"
 * "challenge: to get maximal results with minimus resources"

 ---

-# What's cool about the project?
-What's your primary motivation?

----

-### Project / community work

-* "from today's perspective: how big it has become"
-* "I've learnt a lot about how communities work and don't, how much structure is helpful/not, what voluntary work means, what tasks get ignored and why, what should be decided at all costs and who decides, ..."

----

----

----

-### Educational Mandate

-* "a lot of people have learnt a lot about it infrastructure in this context"
-* "education: what's computer network, how does it work, how secure is it?"

----

----

----

----